Elaine R Kelly

 Fiction:

-I imagine Martha and Miriam owning and managing a hostel in Bethany and staying separate from Jerusalem and its worldly influences.
+I imagine Martha and Miriam owning and managing a hostel in Bethany.
+I imagine them as members of the Essene Jewish sect, which vows celibacy and aims to stay separate from Jerusalem and its worldly influences.
 They enjoy spiritual studies, prayer, meditation, and taking care of those who are poor or ill.
-I imagine Martha as a liturgical leader among the Essene community and an early disciple of Jesus.
-I imagine Miriam accepting Jesus's predictions about his death and resurrection and Jesus allowing him to take the role of a prophet by anointing his head with oil in his final week.
-I imagine that Miriam received the expensive gift from one that she had nursed to health during the few days that Lazarus was in the tomb.
-I imagine Lazarus with Down Syndrome and follow the tradition that they escape Judea and land in Gaul (France).
+I imagine Martha as a liturgical leader in the Essene community and an early disciple of Jesus.
+I imagine Miriam accepting Jesus's predictions about his death and resurrection and Jesus allowing him to take the role of a prophet by anointing his head with oil in his final week, using expensive perfume she had received as a gift from someone she had nursed.
+I imagine Lazarus with Down Syndrome, following the tradition that they escape Judea and land in Gaul (France).

 In several places, the Bible refers to 'many women' who were followers, disciples, patrons and apostles.
 While these twelve women were not the twelve apostles, they each were called by Jesus and became his students, supporters and spokespeople.
 They were given the gift of the Holy Spirit and authorized to go into all the world to make disciples.